-- FAQs for students and families
+- FAQs for everyone

 - FAQs about masking

-- Student success infoline
+- Student success information

 When the nature of the course or the student’s condition does not allow for completion of the course, the university has existing policies for issuing an incomplete grade, withdrawing from classes and offering refunds.

 Academic advisors will utilize a variety of tools to build relationships and have frequent contact with advisees.

 Advising will generally be conducted in a face-to-face interaction; however, if a student requests the appointment be conducted over Zoom, that option will be available.

 Students enrolled in the texting platform will receive communication from their advisor via text, while those who need to hold phone appointments with their advisors may continue to do so.

 University email will continue to be the official means of communication between students and advisors.
 Students are encouraged to check email daily.